China seeks additional guarantees before sanctioning USD 6 billion loan for rail project in Pakistan | Business

 China seeks additional guarantees before sanctioning USD 6 billion loan for rail project in Pakistan

-China has sought additional guarantees before sanctioning a USD 6-billion loan for the Main Line-1 (ML-1) railway line project in Pakistan, due to the country's weakening financial position, according to a media report on Wednesday.
-China has also proposed a mix of commercial and concessional loans to fund the rail project, going against Islamabad's wishes of 'cheapest lending'.
+China has sought additional guarantees before sanctioning a whopping USD 6-billion loan for a railway line project in Pakistan due to weakening financial position of its all weather ally, a media report said on Wednesday.
+China has also proposed a mix of commercial and concessional loans to fund the Main Line-1 (ML-1) project in Pakistan, going against Islamabad's wishes of 'cheapest lending'.

-The official said China raised the additional guarantees issue to get clarity over Pakistan's financial condition after it applied for debt relief from the G-20 countries, which is only meant for the world's poorest nations.
-The third round of financial negotiations gave further clarity on the Chinese position on USD6 billion lending for the USD6.8 billion strategically important ML-1 project of Pakistan Railways, sources in the Ministry of Economic Affairs said.
+The official said that China raised the additional guarantees issue to get clarity over Pakistan's financial condition after Islamabad applied for debt relief from the G-20 countries, which is only meant for the world's poorest nations.
+The third round of financial negotiations gave further clarity on the Chinese position on USD 6 billion lending for the USD 6.8 billion strategically important ML-1 project of Pakistan Railways, sources in the Ministry of Economic Affairs said.

 The ECNEC meeting had continued for hardly 20 minutes, leaving many critical issues about financing and technical details unresolved.
 Both the sides have reached broad-based consensus on the technical parameters, including bidding documents, according to deliberations that took place in the joint bilateral third financial and seventh technical committee of ML-1 project.